Introduction#

 Branding#

-In case that branding is important to you and your business, you are able to configure Custom Pages (Error and Challenge) and (preferably) Custom Errors.
+In case that branding is important to you and your business, you are able to use and configure Custom Errors.

-Additionally, for the Cloudflare WAF, you are able to configure a custom response for blocked requests or custom error responses for the Cloudflare Rules.
+Additionally, for the Cloudflare WAF, you are able to configure a custom response for blocked requests.

 Analytics & Log Management#

-You can review all matched Rules in the Security Events section.
-A broader overview of all requests can be found in the Security Analytics section.
+You can review matched security rules in the Security Events section.
+A broader overview of all requests and trends can be found in the Security Analytics section.

 For an account-level overview, review the Account Analytics.